We are the CATT Lab

 Understanding the big picture and working effectively in data rich

-environments can be extremely complex.
-The CATT has extensive expertise in developing user interfaces for large-scale, complex systems that enable users to quickly and easily comprehend the potential and immediate results of decisions and to help them to navigate through sophisticated software with minimal effort and maximum efficiency.
+environments can be hard.
+The CATT Lab has years of expertise in developing user interfaces for large-scale, complex systems that enable users to quickly and easily comprehend the results of decisions and to help them to navigate through sophisticated software with minimal effort and maximum efficiency.
 Proper user interface design is both a learned skill and a trained art.